Boerne ISD and NVC Establish Early College High School (P-TECH)

 Marketing & Strategic Communications

-Northwest Vista College - Alamo Colleges District opened in 1995 with 12 students.
-Currently enrollment exceeds 18,000 students who are pursuing associate degrees and certificates, as well as transferring to four-year institutions.
+Northwest Vista College - Alamo Colleges District opened in 1995 with 12 students and is now one of the largest college institutions in San Antonio.
+Students pursue associate degrees and certificates, as well as transfer to four-year institutions.
 Located in Westover Hills, Northwest Vista College’s expanding agreements with business and higher education partnerships provide a wealth of opportunities for students and the community.